callan-robinson/AutonomousC02DetectingRover/README.md

   <details>
 <summary><h4>Project Discription</h4></summary>
-Built and fine-tuned an autonomous rover with a team on GitHub by using microcontrollers, control system, and the Robot Operating System (ROS) to control different sensors, including LIDAR for navigation and PID for regulating speed and turning rate with 98% precision.
+The Autonomous CO<sub>2</sub> Detecting Rover is a robot built and fine-tuned using microcontrollers as the control system and the Robot Operating System (ROS) to control different sensors, including LIDAR for navigation and PID for regulating speed and turning rate with 98% precision.

 Integrated a real-time heat map of air quality data on a human-machine interface (HMI) using temperature, humidity, and CO2 sensors onboard the robot, achieving a 95% accuracy in mapping determined through linear regression analysis.